AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Notes:**
 - This is for **complexity estimation** before execution
 - Used with fn_EstimateResponseTime for SLA prediction
-- **Wrong formula for transformers** - should be quadratic
+- **Wrong formula for transformers** - MUST be quadratic
-- Should learn from actual compute times in InferenceRequest
+- MUST learn from actual compute times in InferenceRequest

 ---